 Eligibility.
-All regular full-time employees who have been employed by the City for at least one year of continuous service immediately preceding the request shall be eligible for catastrophic leave if the employee has exhausted all available paid leave time, provided adequate medical documentation for leave, including an approximate date of return and has not been disciplined or counseled for an abuse of leave during the immediately preceding five (5) years.
+All regular full-time employees who have been employed by the City for at least one year of continuous service immediately preceding the request shall be eligible for catastrophic leave if the employee has exhausted all available paid leave time, provided adequate medical documentation, as described below, for leave, including an approximate date of return, have enrolled in the program, and has not been disciplined or counseled for an abuse of leave during the immediately preceding five (5) years.
 All participation in this plan is voluntary.